stigjoran/semester-project/docs/work-log.md

 Tomorrow I'll go over it again, and ask family or friends to review the page.
 Also i have to make an GitHub page to acutally make it "live".
 Actualy forgot how i did it last time, youtubes next! hehe.
 GOOD NIGHT! :D

+5.12.2025
+made sure all img are under 200kb. removed the images thats not being used.